Table of Contents (click to expand)

 Humans Can’t Accurately Recognize The Backs Of Their Hands

-In both studies, sensitive parts, such as palm and the thumb, were identified more accurately, possibly due to their large representation within the somatosensory cortex.
+In both studies, sensitive parts such as the palm and the thumb were identified more accurately—possibly because they take up more real estate in the somatosensory cortex.

 Why Is It Important?